Satisfactory Academic Progress (SAP) and

-Students who lost their federal financial aid due to not meeting Satisfactory Academic Progress standards and/or students who lost the California College Promise Grant due to not meeting Academic and Progress Standards, can file an appeal using the Satisfactory Academic Progress and California College Promise Grant Appeal Form.
+Students who lost their federal financial aid due to not meeting Satisfactory Academic Progress standards and/or students who lost the California College Promise Grant due to not meeting Academic and Progress Standards, can file an appeal.
+To get started and access the Satisfactory Academic Progress and California College Promise Grant Appeal Form, visit the Get SAP Portal.
 Please refer to the acceptable reasons for submitting an appeal as outlined in the Appeal Form.

 The Appeal Form must be submitted with a current, counselor-approved comprehensive Education Plan or Lock-in-List (if applicable).

 The Appeal Form must be typed.
 There are multiple locations on campus where you can access a computer.
 Please bring your El Camino Student ID with you for computer access.:

 Financial Aid Computer Lab

 Federal regulations require that all financial aid students meet minimum academic standards in order to receive financial aid payments.
 Minimum financial aid academic standards at El Camino College are defined in the Satisfactory Academic Progress (SAP) Policy.